tigermlt/to_be_delete/test.md

 ## Structural equivalence
 We say nodes u and v are structurally equivalent if they have the same relationships to each other.
 Structurally equivalent nodes are likely to be similar in many different ways.
 For example, node u and v are structurally equivalent in Figure # since they connect other nodes in the same way.

+## RoIX
+Roles allow us to identify different properties of nodes in network.
+Here we will introduce an automatic structural roles discovery method called RolX.
+It's an unsupervised learning approach without prior knowledge.
+Figure 5 is the RoIX approach overview.

+## Recursive Feature Extraction
+The basic idea of recursive feature extraction is to aggregate features of a node and use them to generate new recursive features.
+By this way we can turn network connectivity into structural features.

+The base set of a node's neighborhood features include:
+1. Local features, which are all measures of the node degree.
+2. Egonet features, which are computed on the node's egonet and may include the number of within-egonet edges, and the number of edges entering/leaving egonet.
+Here egonet of a node  includes the node itself, its neighbors and any edges in the induced subgraph on these nodes

+To generate recursive features, firstly we start with the base set of node features,then use the set of current node features to generate additional features and repeat.
+Mean and sum are the two types of aggregate functions.
+The number of possible recursive features grows exponentially with each recursive iteration.